telerik/fiddler-everywhere-docs/user-guide/rules.md

 ### Conditions

-The **Rule Builder** can add and use single or multiple conditions.
-The conditions are logical structures with different statements whose number can be between two and four.
+The **Rule Builder** can add and use single or multiple **conditions** needed to trigger different [**actions**](#actions).
+The conditions are logical structures with different statements whose numbers can vary between two and four.
+A statement field that handles text (string modifier) is case-insensitive by default (you can use the **Aa** button to change them to case-sensitive).

 For more information, refer to the following list.

 <table style="width: 100%">
     <colgroup>